thinkshout/redhen_dev/README.md

 Replacing the placeholders with the proper parameters in your environment.

 ## Notes
+* Redhen_dev, https://github.com/thinkshout/redhen_dev, is the top level project and contains the installation profile, make file and build script.
-* RedHen, Redhen Membership, Registraiton, and Poultry will be checked out via Git and commits can be made within the /drupal root if you have proper permissions to the project.
+* RedHen, Redhen Membership, Registraiton, Salesforce, and Poultry will be checked out via Git and commits can be made within the /drupal root if you have proper permissions to the project.

-## Project repository structure in Chili
-* AMS, https://code.thinkshout.com/projects/ams,  is the top level project and contains the installation profile, make file and build script.
-* Redhen, is mirrored in an additional subproject of AMS, Redhen, located at https://code.thinkshout.com/projects/redhen.
-* Redhen Membership, is mirrored in an additional subproject of AMS, Redhen , located at https://code.thinkshout.com/projects/redhen_membership.
+* Salesforce PHP Toolkit is downloaded into the libraries folder.